HOSTING A MOOSE HIDE CAMPAIGN KIOSK

 Annual Moose Hide Campaign events invite all people to gather and stand up against violence towards woman and children.
 As part of these events, men are invited to fast for one day from sunrise to sunset as a way to demonstrate their commitment to ending violence against women and children.

 The inspiration for the campaign came to co-founders Paul Lacerte and daughter Raven in 2011 during a moose hunt on their traditional territory along the Highway of Tears in B.C., where so many women have gone missing or have been murdered.
 It was mostly women who were involved in tackling this issue and they thought of a way to get men and boys more engaged.
-Since then, annual ceremonial fasts have taken place and close to one million squares of moose hide have been distributed to raise awareness about the issue of violence towards women and children.
+Since then, annual ceremonial fasts have taken place and more than one million squares of moose hide have been distributed to raise awareness about the issue of violence towards women and children.

 Participation in the campaign can take various forms, including: